AnimiVR/TRAFFIC-AGENT-CONTROL/CONTRIBUTING.md

-# Contributing to Traffic Agent Control
+# Contributing to Agent Mission Control ( AMC )

-Thank you for your interest in contributing to Traffic Agent Control!
+Thank you for your interest in contributing to Agent Mission Control ( AMC )!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started